-In other words, by recalibrating we could go from an overwhelmed nervous system that is flighting, fighting, or shutting down, to being an individual that attunes to others, can be more self-regulating, able to 'listen' better to others, have more access to problem solving, and feel more open and happy.
+In other words, by recalibrating our nervous system we may go from frequently feeling overwhelmed to being more attuned to others, able to 'listen' better to others, have more access to problem solving and calmness.

 This is not a stand alone therapy but is seen as a compliment to therapies being done concurrently for optimum results.
 Ask me how you can integrate this into your goals for wellness at your next visit.